-Over the past several years, I have been conducting a comparative investigation of changing scales and sites of environmental governance, with focus on water management and institutions.
+Over the past decade, I have been conducting a comparative investigation of changing scales and sites of environmental governance, with focus on water management and institutions, and also lived experience of governance changes, notably in the daily lives of women and marginalized community members in different locations.

-Following from the above project, I am now working with several members of the EDGES research collaborative to investigate the lived realities of water governance changes for residents of underserved settlements in Cape Town, South Africa and Accra Ghana.
+From 2012-onwards, I have worked with other members of the EDGES research collaborative to investigate the lived realities of water governance changes for marginalized residents, notably in underserved settlements in Cape Town, South Africa and Accra Ghana.

-Research on this theme has not yet begun, but will include focus on water quality monitoring and governance capacity in BC First Nation communities.
+Research on this theme includes focus on water quality monitoring and governance capacity in BC First Nation communities, as well as a host of issues important to include first nations water security.

 This long-term research effort (beginning in 2001) considers questions of: a) state theory and shifting political subjectivities in relation to developmental and environmental change associated with large-scale transformation of the upper Tigris-Euphrates basin as part of the Southeastern Anatolia Project (GAP); b) narratives of environmental change and implications for sustainability studies; c) issues of social difference, specifically gender and ethnicity, as impetus for, and effects of, state-led development in the Southeastern Anatolia region.